cocos/cocos-docs/en/scripting/coding-setup.md

 ![vs code](coding-setup/vscode-exclude.png)

-Next, click **Add Mode** to add the missing parts in the following content:
+Next, click **Add Pattern** to add the missing parts in the following content:

 ```json
 {